Skip to content

 To maximise the basement extents on this tightly constrained site, it was essential to excavate underneath the retained façade and build out to the kerb-line of the street.
-We specified an unusual system of temporary works using extensive plunge columns and needle beams, that would support the façade both horizontally and vertically to enable this undermining to take place.
+We specified an unusual system of temporary works using extensive plunge columns and needle beams that would support the façade both horizontally and vertically to

-The control of ground movements experience by the church during excavation of the basement was a critical factor to the success of the project.
+enable this undermining to take place.
+The control of ground movements experienced by the church during the excavation of the basement was a critical factor in the success of the project.
 An unusually high stiffness temporary propping system was required to prevent cracking to the masonry building.

 Project Metrics